JanSchalla/DBSsync_AGFlorin/README.md

 # DBSsync_GUI

+Adaptaions:
+ - A timestamp.txt file is created with the marked timestamps of the intra- and extracranial artifacts.

 This repository is attached to a manuscript which has been submitted for publication on November, the 28th 2025.
 A preprint describing the toolbox design and functionnalities is available at: https://www.researchsquare.com/article/rs-8228751/v1

 Instructions: